sanjurajveer/chatbot/README.md

 This project is a simple chatbot built using Python, Streamlit, and machine learning techniques.
 The chatbot can respond to a variety of user inputs based on predefined intents and patterns.
 It uses a logistic regression model to classify user inputs and generate appropriate responses.

+To run this chatbot go to your terminal cd to your chatbot.py file then type: streamlit run chatbot.py

 ## Features
 - Responds to common queries like greetings, goodbyes, and thanks.
 - Provides help with Python programming concepts.